 - Tomatillos.

 - Poblano Peppers.
-Anaheim peppers are a good use here as well, as are any of the Hatch Chile varieties.
+Anaheim peppers are a good use here as well, as are any of the Hatch Chile varieties, or other green chile.

 - Jalapeno Peppers.